Know the California Rules for Roadways

 This states that it is not permissible to hunt or harass animals while on a snowmobile.
-Also, it is not permissible to operate the snowmobile in a way that is dangerous to persons or property.
+Also, it is not permissible to operate the snowmobile in a dangerous way to persons or property.
 Snowmobiles are not permitted on highways.

-This states drivers under the age of 21 with a blood alcohol concentration of .01 or greater are not legally permitted to drive.
+This states driver under 21 with a blood alcohol concentration of .01 or greater is not legally permitted to drive.

-Vehicle Code 23220 states that it is not permissible to drink any alcoholic beverages while driving, or as a passenger in any vehicle on the highway.
+Vehicle Code 23220 states that it is not permissible to drink alcoholic beverages while driving or as a passenger in any vehicle on the highway.

 CVC Section 23222 states that it is illegal to possess more than one avoirdupois ounce of marijuana.

-CVC Section 23224 states it is illegal for drivers or passengers under the age of 21 to posses alcoholic beverages in vehicles.
+CVC Section 23224 states it is illegal for drivers or passengers under 21 to possess alcoholic beverages in vehicles.
 If it is present in the car, they must be accompanied by a parent or responsible adult relative.
 And this is someone designated by the parents.
-If you have questions, have gotten cited, or arrested call us.
-Same goes if you were the victim of an accident violating of one of the codes.
+If you have questions, have gotten cited, or are arrested, call us.
+The same goes if you were the victim of an accident violating one of the codes.
 Go ahead and contact the Ehline Law Firm at (213) 596-9642.

 Legal Notice: “Know the California Rules for Roadways” is for reference and interest only.
 So this is not meant to be any form of legal advice.

 This is not an all-inclusive document of California Vehicle Code laws.
 And it is only offered as a guide.
-Hopefully it can assist in providing statutory provisions.
+Hopefully, it can assist in providing statutory provisions.
 But you may want to read them in their entirety.
-This is not to get used as a means to apply a particular code to any ticket, incident or accident.
+This is not to get used to applying a particular code to any ticket, incident, or accident.
 If you require legal advice, you need to consult a licensed California attorney.
 Then you will be to get legal guidance under California law to protect your rights.